Kaz-bits/cuevaslab-procotols/FRET/README.md

 ## Excel files from the plate reader
-All of your data is highly recommended to be organized as I will explain below.
+All of your data is highly recommended to be organized, as I will explain below.

 When you have finished obtaining all of your data from the plate reader CLARIOstar, you will obtain an EXCEL file that must show the following information: